AlbionAsl/anime-quiz/README.md

-# Shonen Dojo Quiz - Anime/Manga Quiz App 🎌
+# SHODOJO - Anime/Manga Quiz App 🎌

 A React Native mobile application that challenges users with daily anime trivia quizzes.
 Compete with other anime fans through daily, monthly, and all-time rankings while testing your knowledge across different anime series.
 Practice on past quizzes to improve your skills without affecting your rankings.